Don’t panic. Here’s what to do if you’ve received a Notice of Noncompliance (NON) or Notice of Violation (NOV) from the WDNR.

 When you have an operational upset or issue, call the WDNR to let them know as soon as possible – not later in the afternoon, tomorrow, or at the end of the month when you submit the DMR.
 As soon as you are aware of an issue, and it is safely resolved (in the case of a spill, fire or other emergency), then notify your WDNR contact and provide the information requested as quickly as possible.

 Take a deep breath, review the notification and, if necessary, contact professionals for assistance.
 Engineers, consultants and attorneys work with these issues every day, and can help you navigate compliance requirements.

-Kevin Christensen has over 21 years’ experience working with difficult to treat industrial wastewater, environmental compliance, and permitting for food, beverage, and industrial clients throughout Wisconsin and the US.
-Contact Kevin
+Dan Schaefer has more than 14 years’ experience working with difficult to treat industrial wastewater, environmental compliance, and permitting for food, beverage, and industrial clients throughout Wisconsin and the US.
+Contact Dan